itonx/ezpyc/README.md

 ```
 └─ ...
 ▒ Setup done.
-Create a new python script at C:\Users\ayrto\.ezpyc and try to run it.
+Create a new python script at C:\Users\wintermute\.ezpyc and try to run it.
 If you cannot execute it, restart your terminal or open a new one.
 ```

 Once the installation's done you'll be able to execute your python scripts as if they were simple windows commands.
 All scripts must be added to `%USERPROFILE%\.ezpyc` if don't want to type the full path of your scripts.